abdulbasit-dev/laravel-windmill-dashboard/README.md

 3. copy content of .env.example to .env
 4. set up your database connection in .env
 5. run `composer insatll`
+6. generate app key `php artisan key:generate`
-6. run `php artisan migrate --seed` (note --seed will fill the database with dummy data)
+7. run `php artisan migrate --seed` (note --seed will fill the database with dummy data)
-7.  your are good to go 😊
+8.  your are good to go 😊

 ---